 In preparation for the Big O Notation (Part 2) class, please review the following Big O Notation class from Mod 3.
 It’s not necessary to watch the entire video, but it could be helpful to skim some of the highlights including the differences between Time Complexity and Space complexity and some of the common notation equations.

-- Discuss the differences between time and space complexity
+- Review Big O and the differences between time and space complexity

 - Review some common Big O Notation equations while adding a couple more